cern1710/mcts/README.md

 # Monte Carlo Tree Search

-A very simple (unoptimised!) implementation of MCTS.
+A very simple implementation of MCTS.
+Uses a simple heuristic to find the next successor (prioritizing corners and the center).